JanBur96/7Days7Projects/README.md

-# DailyProject
+# 7Days7Projects

-This is a challenge where I try to do a project every day.
-The reason behind this is, that I want to improve my skills and I really want to bring out the best in me.
+This is a challenge where I did a project every day for 7 days.

 ## Additional Information